garagehive/garagehive.github.io/docs/garagehive-jobsheet-taking-payment.md

     ![](media/garagehive-jobsheet-adding-resources2.gif)

-3. If there are multiple technician's working on the job or there are multiple labour lines upon which a sole technician has clocked onto a job you can Select **Process** followed by **Add Resources to Lines**.
-This will either split the total time spent between multiple technicians on all lines or it will add 100% to all labour lines for the one specific technician.
+3. If multiple technicians are working on the job or there are multiple labour lines upon which a sole technician has clocked onto a job, you can select **Process** followed by A**dd Resources to Lines**.
+This will either split the total time spent between multiple technicians on all lines, or it will add 100% to all labour lines for one specific technician.

     ![](media/garagehive-jobsheet-adding-resources3.gif)